Megafunk/MassSample/README.md

 The Linear approach would be fast if we would only access the *A Fragment* when iterating entities, however, this is almost never the case.
 Usually, when we iterate entities we tend to access multiple fragments, so it is convenient to have them all in cache, which is what the chunk partitioning provides.

-The chunk size (`UE::MassEntity::ChunkSize`) has been conveniently set based on next-gen cache sizes (128 bytes per line and 1024 cache lines).
+The chunk size (`UE::Mass::ChunkSize`) has been conveniently set based on next-gen cache sizes (128 bytes per line and 1024 cache lines).
 This means that archetypes with more bits of fragment data will contain less entities per chunk.

 **Note:** It is relevant to note that a cache miss would be produced every time we want to access a fragment that isn't on cache for a given entity.